The stochastic evolution of an infinite population with logistic-type interaction: Properties of Possible Solutions of the Fokker-Planck Equation

 \subsection{Useful estimates and their consequences}

-Here we derive a number of estimates by means of which we then obtain properties of possible solution of the Fokker-Planck equation (\ref{FPE}) basing on Definition \ref{1df} with the domain $\mathcal{F}$ defined in (\ref{X18}).
-As a result, we extend the domain of $L$ to some unbounded functions, which in particular will allow us to prove that each solution lies in $\mathcal{P}_{\rm exp}$.
+Here, we derive some estimates by means of which we then obtain important properties of possible solutions of the Fokker-Planck equation with the domain $\mathcal{F}$ defined in (\ref{X18}), cf. Definition \ref{1df}.
+As a result, we extend the domain of $L$ by adding some unbounded functions, which, in particular, will allow us to prove that each solution lies in $\mathcal{P}_{\rm exp}$.

 For $F\in \mathcal{F}$, write